jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 The daily schedule is as follows (Note that each 1.5 hour class will have a 10-15 minute break in the middle of it) :

-* 9:00 am - 10:30 am : Class 1
-* 11:00 am - 12:30 pm : Class 2
+* 10:00 am - 11:30 am: Intro to Programming & Game Design
-* 12:30pm - 1:30 pm : Lunch Break
+* 12:00pm - 1:30 pm : Lunch Break
-* 1:30 pm - 3:00 pm : Class 3
+* 1:30 pm - 3:00 pm : Scientific Experiments and Discoveries
 * 3:30 pm - 5:00 pm : Mathematical Problem Solving and Puzzles

 ### Time Commitment

-1\.5-6 hours per day for a week (depending on which classes one wishes to attend)
+1\.5-4.5 hours per day for a week (depending on which classes one wishes to attend)

 ### Cost: Free

 Grass STEM is pleased to provide this camp for free!
 We want this opportunity to be available to everyone.

-### Teachers: Jerry Tan and Steven Tan
+### Teachers: Jerry Tan, Steven Tan, and Alex Wang

-Jerry and Steven will be leading this camp.
+Jerry, Steven, and Alex will be teaching this camp.
 Learn more about them [here](https://grass-stem.com/about/).